jason-sayeed/jason-sayeed/README.md

 Summary:
 - Project managed new client implementations supporting the client with data management, system configuration and testing.
 - Identified, diagnosed, and isolated customer-affecting issues, understanding the differences between network infrastructure and software application problems.
-- Managed a team of 2 customer support representatives to ensure customer satisfaction and timely resolution of customer inquiries.
+- Managed a team of 2 support representatives, ensuring timely resolution of inquiries.
-- Developed a strong Tier 2 level of understanding of the system and provided Level 2 support for customers and team members alike.
+- Developed a strong Tier 2 level of understanding of the system.
 - Resolved complex customer inquiries and complaints in a timely and professional manner.

 ### **Apple Ltd** - Mar 2014 to Jun 2017